CSUChico-CSCI640/CSCI640-DNS-Name-Resolution-Engine-Go/README.md

 * **MAX_INPUT_FILES**: 10 Files (This is an optional upper-limit.
 Your program may also handle more files, or an unbounded number of files, but may not be limited to less than 10 input files.)
 * **MAX_RESOLVER_THREADS**: 10 Threads (This is an optional upper-limit.
 Your program may also handle more threads, or match the number of threads to the number of processor cores.)
 * **MIN_RESOLVER_THREADS**: 2 Threads (This is a mandatory lower-limit.
 Your program may handle more threads, or match the number of threads to the number of processor cores, but must always provide at least 2 resolver threads.)
-* **MAX_NAME_LENGTH**: 1025 Characters, including null terminator (This is an optional upper-limit.
-Your program may handle longer names, but you may not limit the name length to less than 1025 characters.)
-* **MAX_IP_LENGTH**: INET6_ADDRSTRLEN (This is an optional upper-limit.
-Your program may handle longer IP address strings, but you may not limit the name length to less than INET6_ADDRSTRLEN characters including the null terminator.)

 ### Error Handling
 You must handle the following errors in the following manners: